-Intellectual property (IP) includes original creations like logos, artwork, code, writing, music, and designs—all protected by law.
+IP includes original creations like logos, artwork, code, writing, music, and designs, which are all protected by law.
 These protections ensure that creators control and benefit from their work.

-- Copying or cloning – Do not duplicate code, designs, or branded content without permission
+- Copy or clone.
+Do not duplicate code, designs, or branded content without permission

-- Plagiarizing – Always create original work and properly credit sources
+- Plagiarize.
+Always create original work and properly credit sources

-- Encouraging violations – Never request reverse-engineering, software cracking, watermark removal, or any other IP infringement
+- Encourage others to violate IP rights.
+Never request reverse-engineering, software cracking, watermark removal, or any other IP infringement

 If you believe your copyrighted work is being used on Upwork without permission, you can file a DMCA notice.